BoiseCodeWorks/dwarf-match/readme.md

 2. Now that we have a few new functions to play with, let's start putting them together.
 We're going to be working in our selectCard function for the next part.
-  1. After we flip our card lets make an if statement that asks if we've assigned anything to our first scoped card variable
+  1. After we flip our card let's make an if statement that asks if we've assigned anything to our first scoped card variable
   2. if there isn't, let's store our current card there and return
   3. if there is then we should see if our second scoped card variable has anything
-  4. if it doesn't, then lets fill it with our currently selected card and check to see if our cards are a match, thankfully we already wrote a function to test exactly this!
+  4. if it doesn't, then let's fill it with our currently selected card and check to see if our cards are a match, thankfully we already wrote a function to test exactly this!
   5. if there's a match we should reset our selected cards